Our changing ATM habits show the slow decline of cash

 We hit "peak ATM" back in 2008.
 Who needs actual money any more?

-When every financial institution offers contactless NFC payments on credit and debit cards and an increasing number also support paying through your smartphone, it's not surprising that we're pulling less cash out of automatic teller machines (ATMs) than we used to.
+When every financial institution offers contactless NFC payments on credit and debit cards and an increasing number also support paying through your smartphone, it's not surprising that we're pulling less cash than we used to out of automatic teller machines (ATMs).

 We reached "peak ATM" back in December 2008, when $14.8 billion was withdrawn.
 (The Christmas season typically sees the highest figure for each calendar year, which is no surprise what with all that shopping and partying).
 Since then, there has been a notable decline in the amount we withdraw, despite the fact that inflation means the total amounts we'll need if we do want cash is likely to be higher.